dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 dgraph alpha --vault "addr=http://localhost:8200;path=secret/data/dgraph;role-id-file=path/to/role-file;secret-id-file=/path/to/secret-file;acl-field=my_acl;acl-format=base64;"
 ```

-If multiple Alpha nodes are part of the cluster, you will need to pass the `--vault` option to
+If multiple Alpha nodes are part of the cluster, you will need to pass the `--vault` superflag to
 each of the Alphas.
-If the Alpha server restarts, the `--vault` option must be set along with the key in order to
+If the Alpha server restarts, the `--vault` superflag must be set along with the key in order to
 restart successfully.

 ### Example using Dgraph CLI